Doxuno

 GOVERNING LAW AND JURISDICTION

-This Agreement shall be governed by and construed in accordance with the laws of New Zealand, including the Companies Act 1993 (CA 1993) and the Contract and Commercial Law Act 2017 (CCLA 2017).
-Any dispute not resolved in accordance with this Agreement shall be subject to the exclusive jurisdiction of the courts of Wellington, New Zealand.
+This Agreement is governed by and construed in accordance with the laws of New Zealand, including the Companies Act 1993, the Contract and Commercial Law Act 2017, and the Financial Markets Conduct Act 2013 (FMCA 2013) where any future capital-raising amounts to a regulated offer.
+The Shareholders submit to the exclusive jurisdiction of the courts of Wellington, New Zealand.

 GENERAL PROVISIONS